N0ahS/N0ahS/README.md

 ## Hi there 👋
--I’m currently a Student at FH Wels
+-I’m currently a Student at FH Wels \n
 -I’m currently learning C#

 <!--